ioanszilagyi/scale_omnibus/README.md

 Converted from version 1.02 of *The Scale Omnibus* to YAML and JSON by Corey Hoard.

 The Scale Omnibus PDF is licensed under a [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).
 Please respect this license and attribute Francesco Balena wherever this repository is used.
+If you find this converted dataset useful, attribution to Corey Hoard is appreciated but not required.